Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Abstract

 \section{Abstract}

-Zoned Namespace (ZNS) SSDs offer a promising interface for stable throughput and low-latency storage by eliminating device-side garbage collection.
-They expose storage as append-only zones that give the host applications direct control over data placement.
-However, current ZNS implementations suffer from (a) \textit{device-level write amplification} (DLWA), (b) \textit{increased wear}, and (c) \textit{interference with host I/O} due to zone mapping and management.
-We identify two primary design decisions as the main cause: (i) fixed physical zones and (ii) full-zone operations that lead to excessive physical writes.
+Zoned Namespace (ZNS) SSDs offer a new storage model that allows for high throughput and low-latency storage by eliminating device-side garbage collection.
+The ZNS interface exposes storage as \textit{append-only zones}, thus enforcing host applications (e.g., database systems) to append, read, and garbage collect their pages.
+However, the storage abstraction of ZNS SSD hides the substantial differences across different ZNS SSD controller designs, which affects both the performance and predictability of host applications.
+We find that existing ZNS controllers exhibit (a) increased \textit{device-level write amplification} (DLWA), (b) increased \textit{wear}, and (c) increased \textit{interference with host I/O}.
+We identify that (i) zone allocation granularity, (ii) zone geometry, (iii) write order, and (iv) zone mapping and management strategy are the four main causes behind this.

-We propose \textit{\approach{}}, a new zone mapping and management approach that addresses the aforementioned limitations by on-the-fly allocating available resources to zones, while minimizing wear, maintaining parallelism, and avoiding unnecessary writes at the device-level. \approach{} is a flexible zone allocation scheme that departs from the traditional logical-to-physical zone mapping and allows for arbitrary collections of blocks to be assigned to a zone.
-We add the necessary constraints to ensure wear-leveling and state-of-the-art read performance, and use only the required blocks to avoid dummy writes during zone reset.
-We implement \approach{} using the state-of-the-art ConfZNS++ emulator and show that it eliminates the undue burden of dummy writes by up to $20\times$, leading to lower DLWA (86\% less at 10\% zone occupancy), less overall wear (up to 76.9\%), and up to $3.7\times$ faster workload execution.
+To provide a predictable storage device, we propose \textit{\approach{}}, a new holistic zone management approach that expands the design space of zones and allocates blocks to zones on the fly, while minimizing wear, maintaining parallelism, and avoiding superfluous writes to the device. \approach{} is a flexible zone allocation scheme that departs from traditional logical-to-physical zone mapping and allows arbitrary collections of blocks to be assigned to a zone. \approach{} further guarantees wear-leveling and competitive read performance, while substantially reducing DLWA.
+We implement \approach{} using the state-of-the-art ConfZNS++ emulator and evaluate it on synthetic microbenchmarks and key-value storage engines.
+We show that \approach{} reduces superfluous writes, leading to lower DLWA (92\% less at 10\% zone occupancy), less overall wear (up to 12\%), and up to $3.7\times$ faster workload execution.